Patrick-Duvall/learning/metaprogramming_ruby/metaprogramming_ruby.md

 ```

 #### ActiveRecord::Base#respond_to?
-If we alter method missing, we should probablyh alter `respond_to`
+If we alter method missing, we should probably alter `respond_to`
 For example, if I can call my_task.description( ), then I expect that `my_task. respond_to?(:description)` returns true.
 Here is the redefined `respond_to?` of `ActiveRecord::Base`

 ```ruby